UTSC-CSCC01-Software-Engineering-I/course-project-make-no-mistakes/scripts/README.md

 However, I could not find a reliable source to extract those pieces of data in a way to match the pmtiles - there were either no traces of relevent data, or it just was not mentioned at all.
 So I guess this is what we work with for now.

-With this json file, we can now refer to each item in the list by the 'fed_num' that will match the pmtile 'fed_num' districts, and show a short summary based on the selected district.
+With this json file, we can now refer to each item in the list by the 'id' fields that will match the pmtile 'fed_num' ridings, and show a short summary based on the selected district.